prettier/prettier/CONTRIBUTING.md

   - `AST_COMPARE` That formats each file, re-parses it, and compares the new AST with the original one and makes sure they are semantically equivalent.
   - `DEEP_COMPARE` That formats each file, then formats the output again, and checks that the second output is the same as the first.
 - Each test folder has a `jsfmt.spec.js` that runs the tests.
 For JavaScript files, generally you can just put `run_spec(__dirname, ["babel", "flow", "typescript"]);` there.
 This will verify that the output using each parser is the same.
 You can also pass options as the third argument, like this: `run_spec(__dirname, ["babel"], { trailingComma: "es5" });`
 - `tests/flow/` contains the Flow test suite, and is not supposed to be edited by hand.
-To update it, clone the Flow repo next to the Prettier repo and run: `node scripts/sync-flow-tests.js ../flow/tests/`.
+To update it, clone the Flow repo next to the prettierX repo and run: `node scripts/sync-flow-tests.js ../flow/tests/`.
-- If you would like to debug prettier locally, you can either debug it in node or the browser.
-The easiest way to debug it in the browser is to run the interactive `docs` REPL locally.
-The easiest way to debug it in node, is to create a local test file with some example code you want formatted and either run it in an editor like VS Code or run it directly via `./bin/prettier.js <your_test_file>`.
+- If you would like to debug prettierX locally, you can ~~either~~ debug it in node ~~or the browser~~. ~~The easiest way to debug it in the browser is to run the interactive `docs` REPL locally.~~ The easiest way to debug it in node, is to create a local test file with some example code you want formatted and either run it in an editor like VS Code or run it directly via `./bin/prettierx.js <your_test_file>`.

 Run `yarn lint:eslint --fix` to automatically format files.

 If you can, take look at [commands.md](commands.md) and check out [Wadler's paper](http://homepages.inf.ed.ac.uk/wadler/papers/prettier/prettier.pdf) to understand how Prettier works.

-If you want to know more about Prettier's GitHub labels, see the [Issue Labels](https://github.com/prettier/prettier/wiki/Issue-Labels) page on the Wiki.
+~~If you want to know more about prettier(X)'s GitHub labels, see the [Prettier Issue Labels](https://github.com/prettier/prettier/wiki/Issue-Labels) page on the Wiki.~~

 ## Performance

-If you're contributing a performance improvement, the following Prettier CLI options can help:
+If you're contributing a performance improvement, the following prettier(X) CLI options can help:

 - `--debug-repeat N` uses a naïve loop to repeat the formatting `N` times and measures the average run duration.
 It can be useful to highlight hot functions in the profiler.
 The measurements are printed at the debug log level, use `--loglevel debug` to see them.
 - `--debug-benchmark` uses [`benchmark`](https://npm.im/benchmark) module to produce statistically significant duration measurements.
 The measurements are printed at the debug log level, use `--loglevel debug` to see them.

-For convenience, the following commands for profiling are available via `package.json` `scripts`.
+~~For convenience, the following commands for profiling are available via `package.json` `scripts`.~~ _The convenience `perf:` package scripts are [currently broken](https://github.com/brodybits/prettierx/issues/554)._

 _Unfortunately, [`yarn` simply appends passed arguments to commands, cannot reference them by name](https://github.com/yarnpkg/yarn/issues/5207), so we have to use inline environment variables to pass them._